BUSM/Kaiser Permanente Collaborations

 Kaiser has revolutionized healthcare and healthcare technology, resulting in more immediate and responsive patient care.
 A leader in patient safety and quality improvement, the Kaiser system has been the model for the future of medicine.
 Their focus on preventive care and an outpatient centered care model results in reductions in hospital admissions and testing.

 “We are delighted to be able to offer our students the opportunity to work in an innovative and evidenced-based system that is committed to high-value, high-quality medical care,” said Karen Antman, MD, BUSM dean and provost of the BU Medical Campus.

-The third year clinical rotations will take place at two Kaiser Permanente Hospitals.
-At the San Jose site, students will rotate in family medicine, OB/GYN, internal medicine, psychiatry and neurology.
-At the Kaiser hospital in Santa Clara, students will complete rotations in pediatrics, surgery, radiology and psychiatry.
+The third year clinical rotations take place at two Kaiser Permanente Hospitals.
+At the San Jose site, students rotate in family medicine, OB/GYN, internal medicine, psychiatry and neurology.
+At the Kaiser hospital in Santa Clara, students complete rotations in pediatrics, surgery, radiology and psychiatry.

 Despite the distance from the main BUSM South End campus, students are well integrated into the BU system.
 They receive uniform didactic instruction along with their Boston-based colleagues.
 Students are also be able to participate in live small group discussions and case vignettes via Skype.
 Didactic lectures are recorded, and additional sessions are available for review when the students are studying for exams to further enhance their clerkship experience.
 Assistant Dean Paige Curran in the Office of Student Affairs manages issues related to student mental and physical health, academic support, and career development.
 She continues to monitor the students through online communication and quarterly visits to California.